dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Epoch

-a specific period of time used to mark specific events within the network, such as the creation and addition of new blocks to the blockchain.
+A specific period of time used to mark specific events within the network, such as the creation and addition of new blocks to the blockchain.

 #### Faucet